Mirrro/FunAsSensation/README.md

 - **Combo**
   Tracks consecutive hits and triggers a combo effect - think Candy Crush streaks - to amplify player impact.
 - **SFX & Music**
-  Plays sound effects on mole events and loops a background track, engaging both ear and eye.
+  Plays sound effects on mole events and loops a background track.
 - **Look at Mouse**
   Moles subtly follow the cursor, reinforcing player agency and immersion.
 - **Post-Processing**